 - This program has one intake per year.
 Regularly check our webpage for updates on the intake date.

 - Applications must be received a minimum of two months before the project is planned to start.
+The two-month minimum starts when the next intake closes.

 Eligible Uses of the grant